Category: Obstetrics

 Gynaecological Examination

 If the thought of conducting an intimate examination or attempting to wield (without any embarrassing pitfalls) the contraption that is the speculum is enough to fill you with apprehension- fear not!
-The good news is that junior doctors are not typically expected to perform speculum/bimanual examinations unless you are on an O&G or GP placement.
+The good news is that resident doctors are not typically expected to perform speculum/bimanual examinations unless you are on an O&G or GP placement.

 Read More »